 Core duties and responsibilities include the following.
 Other duties may be assigned.

-- Assess job priorities to assign them to the employees to appropriate job sites.
+- Assess job priorities and assign employees to job sites.

-- Make sure that employees have tools and equipment needed for job in order to ensure a good output.
+- Ensure that employees have tools, equipment, and material needed for the job

 - Give clear directions to workers as to what needs to be done to avoid repetitive mistakes by the workers

-- Evaluate quickest and easiest way to a job without sacrificing quality of the work being done.
+- Evaluate the most efficient way to complete job without sacrificing quality of the work being done or safety of the crew members.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.